 Agriculture: Tillage and other farming practices significantly influence carbon storage in agricultural soils.
 Managing these practices presents opportunities both to slow carbon loss and to restore carbon in soils.
 Farmers have been quite interested in carbon management as a means to stimulate rural economic activity.
-Since much of the agricultural land in the United States is privately owned, both economic forces and governmental policies will be critical factors in the participation of this sector in carbon management (Chapter 10 this report).
+Since much of the agricultural land in the United States is privately owned, both economic forces and governmental policies will be critical factors in the participation of this sector in carbon management.
+(Chapter 10).

 Forestry: Forests accumulate carbon in above-ground biomass as well as soils.
 The carbon impact of planting, conserving, and managing forests has been an area of intense interest in international negotiations on climate change (IPCC, 2000).
-Whether seeking to take advantage of international carbon credits, to offset other emissions, or to simply identify environmental co-benefits of forest actions taken for other reasons, governments, corporations, landowners, and conservation groups may need more information on and insight into the carbon implications of forestry decisions ranging from species selection to silviculture, harvesting methods, and the uses of harvested wood.
-(Chapter 11 this report).
+Whether seeking to take advantage of international carbon credits, to offset other emissions, or to simply identify environmental co-benefits of forest actions taken for other reasons, governments, corporations, land-owners, and conservation groups may need more information on and insight into the carbon implications of forestry decisions ranging from species selection to silviculture, harvesting methods, and the uses of harvested wood.
+(Chapter 11).

 Utilities and Industries: In the US, over 85% of energy produced comes from fossil fuels with relatively high carbon intensity.
 The capital investment and fuel source decisions of utilities and energy-intensive industries thus have major carbon impacts.
 A small but growing number of companies have made public commitments to reducing carbon emissions, developed business models that demonstrate sensitivity to climate change, and begun exploring carbon capture and storage opportunities.
-For example, Cinergy, a large Midwestern utility, has experimented with carbon-offset programs in partnership with The Nature Conservancy.
-(Chapter 6 and 8 this report).
+For example, Cinergy, a large Midwestern utility, has experimented with carbon offset programs in partnership with The Nature Conservancy.
+(Chapter 6 and 8).

-Transportation: Transportation accounts for approximately 37% of carbon emissions in the United States, and about 22% worldwide.
+Transportation: Transportation accounts for approximately 37% of carbon emissions in the U.S., and about 22% worldwide.
 In transportation, governmental infrastructure investments, automobile manufacturers' decisions about materials, technologies and fuels, and individual choices regarding auto purchases, travel modes, and distances all have significant impacts on carbon emissions.
-(Chapter 7 this report)
+(Chapter 7)

 Government: In the US, national policies currently rely primarily on voluntary measures and incentive structures (U.S. Department of State, 2004; Richards, 2004).
 Canada, having ratified the Kyoto Protocol, has direct and relatively immediate needs for information that can help it meet its binding targets as cost-effectively as possible (Government of Canada, 2005).
-The Mexican government appears
+The Mexican government appears to be particularly interested in locally-relevant research on natural and anthropogenic influences on the